all-sins/projectTranscend/README.md

 # projectTranscend
-A Java application that interacts with a ComputerCraft inside a Minecraft world.
+A Java application that interacts with a ComputerCraft turtle inside a Minecraft world.